top of page

 College: University of California at Berkeley, Phi Beta Kappa, BA in English

-First completed (unpublished) novel: At approximately age 9
+First completed (unpublished) novel: At approximately age nine

 Earliest signs I might actually succeed as a novelist:

-• “Finish This Story” entry published in Jack and Jill magazine when I was 8 years old
+• “Finish This Story” entry published in Jack and Jill magazine when I was eight-years-old

 • Selected as a participant in fiction, Bread Loaf Writers’ Conference, 1991